-Multiple deaths reported after shooting in Quebec City mosque
+Six dead, eight wounded in mass shooting at Quebec City mosque

-There were numerous casualties and wounded in the attack on the Centre Culturel Islamique de Québec, according to Constable Étienne Doyon of the Quebec City police service.
-At 10 p.m., he would not confirm the precise number of dead and wounded but at least 11 people were taken to hospital, according to local ambulance officials.

-The spokesman reported officers received a call Sunday evening about shots being fired at the Quebec City Islamic Cultural Center.

-In an interview, Mohammed Yangui, the mosque president, said he received a call from the morque saying several people were dead.
+The Sûreté du Québec early Monday confirmed the number of casualties in the attack on the Centre Culturel Islamique de Québec.
+The victims were aged 35 to 70, police said, adding that 39 people who were in the mosque were unharmed.

+Investigators do not believe any other suspects are at large.
+They are not commenting on motives or methods.
+“It’s much too early,” said Christine Coulombe, an SQ spokesperson.

+“A mass shooting.
+In Quebec City.
+I can’t believe it,” said Mohammed Yangui, the mosque president, in an interview at 10:30 p.m.
 He was not present during the shooting.
 “We’ve never done anything to provoke anyone, and we’ve never cultivated hatred for anyone.
 I’m just beside myself.”

+Quebec Premier Philippe Couillard described the attack as an act of terrorism, but said nothing about the identity of the shooters or suspected motivations.
+In a statement Prime Minister Justin Trudeau also called the shooting a "terrorist attack."

-Two witnesses at the scene who did not want to be identified said gunmen wearing ski masks entered the mosque toward the end of evening prayers around 7:30.
-Dozens of people were at the mosque.
-Some people were praying and others socializing after completing their prayers, said one man.
-Police said they received a 911 call about the shots at 7:55.
+Two witnesses on the scene who did not want to be identified said gunmen wearing ski masks entered toward the end of evening prayers after the scheduled 7:30 p.m. prayers.

+They walked in on the ground floor of the mosque where men pray, Mr. Yangui said, and also went to the second floor.
+The mosque usually has 60 to 100 people for Sunday evening prayers he said.

+One of the witnesses reached by telephone said some people were praying and others were socializing after completing their prayers.
+Police said they received the first 911 call at 7:55 p.m.

 Police closed the bridge to L’Île d’Orléans just outside the city as part of a dragnet.
 It was not clear if they were seeking other suspects but they had cordoned off a vehicle.